 The greatest cons of employee monitoring relate to the potential impacts on employee privacy, workplace culture, and morale.

-As the spectrum of what is considered “employee monitoring” varies widely, the cons of monitoring will vary depending on employee perceptions, the invasiveness of the chosen monitoring methods, and how the employee’s data is used.
+As the spectrum of what is considered “employee monitoring” varies widely, the cons of monitoring will vary depending on employee perceptions, who has access to their information, the invasiveness of the chosen monitoring methods, and how the information is used.

 Free White Paper